gregorylull/nextup/refactorPlan.md

   + method1: same as git, we hash the filename and take the first two (or one) letters, lowercase(), and create a directory, and the file will go in there [a-z][a-z] = 26 * 26 folders
   + method2: save json file as mongo file. instead of reading directory, we query mongo for new=true / inserted_to_neo4j=false files...
 - transactions lock if the same node is being used...?
-- IF readability does not work, add back to queue, allow 3 chances, then discard

 - every 15 mins (900 seconds) = update all relationships?
   + only update necessary ones?